 I wanted to know if bumble bees made honey.
 Reddit says, no. All other accounts I read said "yes".
 They stated that while the honeybee makes enough honey to carry them through the winter, the bumble bee makes only a few days supply.
 That accounts for the honeybee surviving the winter, while only the queen of the bumble bee nest lives to see another year.

 I am terrified of bees and, yet, mesmerized by them at the same time.
 I absolutely LOVE taking pictures of them!
-Here is a bumble bee pollinating a yellow blossom at Shore Acres State Park; beautiful gardens.

 This bumblebee appears to have slept all night on this passion flower in one of our gardens.
 I was able to get up very close to it to take this picture.
-When the sun came up, he started moving about the flower pollinating it.

 I captured this image of one of the fabulous, huge, black bumblebees that visit my French beans every day.
 You can tell how big it is by using the bean flower as a scale.